rixx/books.rixx.de/data/reviews/robert-galbraith/the-cuckoos-calling/index.md

   rating: 4
 ---

-Oh boy did I enjoy myself!
-Written really well (if a bit heavy on the fancy words in the beginning).
-Really looking forward to the next books in the series.
+I did enjoy myself.
+Written fairly well (if a bit heavy on the fancy words in the beginning).
+Looking forward to the next books in the series.